Doctor of Juridical Science (SJD) Degree

 About the TOEFL

 A bulletin of information, obtainable without charge, contains a description of the test as well as rules regarding application, fees, reports, and the conduct of the test; lists of examination centers; examination dates; and an application blank.
 The test fee, which should be remitted with the application, entitles the student to have the test score sent to three institutions.
-On the application for the test, the student should specify that the scores be sent to the Law School's Graduate Programs office.
+On the application for the test, the student should specify that the scores be sent to GW Law's Graduate Programs office.

 The institutional code for GW Law is 5246 and the department code is 03.
-Address inquires to TOEFL, PO Box 6151, Princeton NJ 08541, USA or visit www.ets.org/toefl.
+Address inquires to TOEFL, PO Box 6151, Princeton NJ 08541, USA or visit their web site.
 Information on the TOEFL may also be available from your local United States Embassy or Consulate.
-Registration for the TOEFL does not constitute application for admission to The George Washington University Law School.
+Registration for the TOEFL does not constitute application for admission to the George Washington University Law School.